Certificate IV in Alcohol and Other Drugs

 What do I need to be able to do?

-Recognise, interpret, use and respond to non-verbal communication appropriately in on-campus, community and health services settings to build relationships, display understanding and acknowledgement of others.
+Recognise, interpret, use and respond to non-verbal communication appropriately in on-campus, community and health services settings to build relationships, display understanding and acknowledgement of others, build relationships and establish trust with others.

 In community and health service settings, tasks which require your use of social communication abilities include: